 Who we are

 Mary’s Place by the Sea is a nonprofit organization dedicated to supporting women who are receiving treatment for cancer.
-We provide services that complement their medical treatment, including oncology massages, nutrition education, individual counseling, writing for health, reflexology, Reiki, guided meditation, prayer, and yoga...at no cost to our guests.
+We provide services that complement their medical treatment, including oncology massages, nutrition education, individual counseling, expressive writing, reflexology, Reiki, guided meditation, prayer, and yoga...at no cost to our guests.
 Our guests are given the opportunity to hit the pause button on their medical treatments and daily responsibilities and just be.
 Our integrative services provide our guests rest and support during this challenging time in their lives.
 They are empowered with knowledge that will aid them on their road to healing.

 Please note: Mary’s Place by the Sea is not a medical facility with medical staff or aides.